Seaforth - Calen

 Seaforth - Calen is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Seaforth-Calen's dwelling structures, as per the latest Census, were 96.2% houses and 3.8% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Non-Metro Qld's 85.1% houses and 14.9% other dwellings.
-Home ownership in Seaforth-Calen was 45.6%, with mortgaged dwellings at 41.2% and rented ones at 13.2%.
-The median monthly mortgage repayment was $1,755, higher than Non-Metro Qld's average of $1,733.
-The median weekly rent figure in the area was $250, lower than Non-Metro Qld's $340 and significantly below the national average of $375.
-Nationally, Seaforth-Calen's mortgage repayments were lower at $1,755 compared to Australia's average of $1,863.
+Seaforth-Calen's dwelling structure, as per the latest Census, was 96.2% houses and 3.8% other dwellings, compared to Non-Metro Qld's 85.1% houses and 14.9% other dwellings.
+Home ownership in Seaforth-Calen stood at 45.6%, with mortgaged dwellings at 41.2% and rented ones at 13.2%.
+The median monthly mortgage repayment was $1,755, exceeding Non-Metro Qld's average of $1,733.
+The median weekly rent figure in Seaforth-Calen was $250, lower than Non-Metro Qld's $340 and the national average of $375.
+Nationally, mortgage repayments were lower at $1,863 compared to Seaforth-Calen's figure.

 Frequently Asked Questions - Housing